 It is the policy of the Journal of the Royal Statistical Society that published papers should, where possible, be accompanied by the data and computer code used in the analysis.
-Both data and code must be clearly and precisely documented, in enough detail that it is possible to replicate all results in the final version of the paper.
-On submission, contributors must therefore confirm that, if the paper is accepted for publication, they can make data and code available, to accompany the published paper.
-If they are unable to, it must be stated why and, if possible, full details of how access to the materials can be obtained must be given.
+Both data and code must be clearly and precisely documented in enough detail that it is possible to replicate all results in the final version of the paper.
+Upon submission, contributors must therefore confirm that, if their paper is accepted for publication, they can make the accompanying data and code available.
+If they are unable to, authors must state why and, if possible, provide full details of how access to the materials can be obtained.